What is John Working On

 West Vancouver – Sunshine Coast – Sea to Sky Country

 John Weston is recognized as one of the hardest working MPs serving in the House of Commons today.
 Highly educated and experienced in business, John speaks English, French, and Mandarin.
 He is dedicated to serving all constituents in the large and diverse riding he represents which he calls the “Most Beautiful Place on Earth”.
-In addition to successfully attracting significant amounts of investment to these vibrant communities, John also has several advisory committees composed of volunteers who are experts in a multitude of various fields.
+In addition to successfully attracting over $276M of investment to these vibrant communities, John also has several advisory committees composed of volunteers who are experts in a multitude of various fields.
 John collaborates with them to set priorities and assure a high level of efficiency in the service of diverse people and communities.
-John sits on the Standing on Fisheries, Standing Committee On Canadian Heritage, and is a member of the Aboriginal Affairs Minister’s Caucus Advisory Committee – three committees very relevant to British Columbians.
+John sits on the Standing Committee on Fisheries, the Standing Committee On Canadian Heritage, and is a member of the Aboriginal Affairs Minister’s Caucus Advisory Committee – three committees very relevant to British Columbians.
 He also chairs the Canada-Taiwan Parliamentary Friendship Group, is a member of the Canada-China Parliamentary Group, chairs the Parliamentary Fitness Initiative; and is the first ever Government Liaison to the Iranian and Persian Community in Canada.
 Ever energetic, he listens to his constituents’ needs and never turns down a worthwhile challenge!
 John is married to Donna and is proud Dad to three children – Shane, 16; Jake, 14; and Meimei, 13.

 Get to Know John